WolfgangAipperspach/helloWorld/README.md

 # helloWorld
 first Test for me to learn Git

-i can write a lot fo other information here but noboady reads readme files anyway
+i can write a lot of other information here but nobody reads readme files anyway